 - Do NOT install Secret Server on a server running SharePoint.

 - You can run Secret Server on the same machine as other applications (Secret Server will require sufficient RAM and CPU to operate normally), however, see the next point:

 - For maximum security, you should install the application on dedicated systems or at least systems with applications with the same level of security/sensitivity.
 Access to these systems should then be restricted.
 While all sensitive data in Secret Server is either securely hashed or encrypted, it is a security best practice to limit any opportunities for foul play.

 - If you intend to use Session Recording, additional disk space will be needed for the database to store the recorded videos.
 See http://support.thycotic.com/KB/a162/configuring-session-recording.aspx for more information.

 The following example is based off of a test instance with 120,000 Secrets:

 - The machine was a Windows 7 instance with an Intel i7 2.67 GHz processor and 6GB of RAM.

-- To increase performance consider putting the database and web application on a separate servers, this will reduce resource contention.
-Another option is to set up front end clustering behind a load balancer using the Enterprise Plus edition, which will help scale out the work done on the web server.
+- To increase performance, consider putting the database and web application on a separate servers, which will reduce resource contention.
+Another option is to set up front-end clustering behind a load balancer using the Enterprise Plus edition, which will help scale out the work done on the web server.